Freiling87/CCU/CCU/Scratchpad.md

 Listed in order of Parent tier summary symbol priority:
 	C, T = Code this, Test this
-	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
+	C = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #	C	v.1.0.0 Changelog
 - **Hard Changes:** These will require you to update any affected content accordingly.